Art manifesto: New Ink Art

 Modern European ink painting is the European/Western contribution to the (mainly Asian) New Ink Art movement.
 It combines/merges Expressionism, Art Informel, Minimalism, Plein air work, Abstract Art (etc.) with typically East Asian formal reductive techniques (Ink wash painting), philosophy, materials, and concepts.

-The original and completed one in form of an artist statement or agenda has been written in 1996 and dispatched to Tokyo in 1997 via the Croatian Ministry of Culture, then to Vienna to the Embassy of Japan and then to the Japanese Government in Tokyo.
-Based on that (and other elements like university grades) Alfred Freddy Krupa have been granted a scholarship for postgraduate research in Japan in 1998.
+The original and completed one in the form of an artist statement or agenda was written in 1996 and dispatched to Tokyo in 1997 via the Croatian Ministry of Culture, then to Vienna to the Embassy of Japan, and then to the Japanese Government in Tokyo.
+Based on that (and other elements like university grades) Alfred Krupa have been granted a scholarship for postgraduate research in Japan in 1998.
 Croatia and Japan established diplomatic relations in 1993 and he was the very first Croatian painter to be granted by the Government of Japan.

 After Krupa's application was formally dispatched the only thing left to him was the first draft, a sketch of his proclamation and agenda.
-For several years it was lost somewhere among other stuff in his family apartment.
-As it is known the Krupa family have been evicted in 2010 and he thought that it is lost forever as it was written on two pieces of plain paper.
-But it was preserved among other items from their house in one storage in very poor conditions.
-In 2017 the family was able to retrieve part of personal belongings which has been at the time removed to their garage.
-Recently, the painter was digging in his garage and by chance, he has found those original writings from 1996!
+For several years it was lost somewhere in his family apartment.
+As it is known, the Krupa family was evicted in 2010 and he thought it was lost forever as it was written on two pieces of plain paper.
+But it was preserved among other items from their house in one storage in deplorable conditions.
+In 2017 the family was able to retrieve part of their personal belongings which had been at the time removed to their garage.
+In 2018, the painter was digging in his garage and by chance, he found those original writings from 1996.

 It was scanned and retyped with corrected English grammar.
-It is the manifesto which Alfred Freddy Krupa followed and expanded in over 20 years.
+It is the manifesto which Alfred Krupa followed and expanded in over 20 years (at the time).
 It is also a document from the history of the International New Ink Art movement.

 New Ink Art movement was for a long time considered a local (Hong Kong) or regional or Chinese national artistic phenomena founded by Lui Shou-Kwan /1919-1975/ (some still thinks about it in that way).

-With these (and probably of other artists as well) activities concerning Croatia-Japan in the last decade of the 20th century, it has become the international movement.
+With these (and probably of other artists as well) activities concerning Croatia-Japan in the last decade of the 20th century, it has become an international movement.

-Lui Shou-Kwan and his followers (up to the present times) reinterprets Chinese ink art in the form of Western modernism.
+Lui Shou-Kwan and his followers (up to the present times) reinterpret Chinese ink art in the form of Western modernism.
 Krupa is doing something essentially opposite/different from Shou-Kwan and his group, he reinterprets Western modernism in the form of Chinese ink art.

-At present it is not known is there any other manifesto concerning the International New Ink Art movement, in the west, there is none, at least not created in that time frame (the mid-1990s).
+At present it is not known if is there any other manifesto concerning the International New Ink Art movement, in the West, there is none, at least not created in that time frame (the mid-1990s).

 The original manuscript of Krupa's New Ink Art Manifesto from 1996 is the property of the documenta (exhibition) archiv, records and papers collection in Kassel (the access number docA-97).